-Comprehensive Ecosystem-Based Amendment 3 contains an action to improve bycatch reporting for the snapper grouper fishery.
+The Comprehensive Ecosystem-Based Amendment 3 contains an action to improve bycatch reporting for the snapper grouper fishery.

-The Joint Commercial Logbook Reporting Amendment would require electronic reporting of landings information by federally-permitted vessels, which would increase the timeliness and accuracy of landings data.
+A Joint Commercial Logbook Reporting Amendment would require electronic reporting of logbook information by federally-permitted vessels.

 The Joint Charter Boat Reporting Amendment would require charter vessels to regularly report their landings information electronically.
 Including charter boats in the recreational harvest reporting system would further improve the agency's ability to monitor recreational catch rates in-season.